-^{} Net debt/(cash) is calculated as total debt less cash and cash equivalents.
+Net debt/(cash) is calculated as total debt less cash and cash equivalents.
 Net debt to total capital is a non-GAAP capital management measure calculated by dividing net debt by total capital, expressed as a percentage.

-US\$ unless indicated otherwise 2022 2021 Commentary SPF Shipments (MMfbm) 2,800 - 3,000 3,176 Projecting to be closer to the bottom end of the guidance range as transportation challenges remain more acute and of longer duration than originally expected.
-SYP Shipments (MMfbm) 3,000 - 3,200 2,649 Gain from capital program and execute on investments, including new Angelina mill production.
+US\$ unless indicated otherwise 2022 2021 Commentary SPF Shipments (MM lfbm) < 2,800 3,176 Projecting to be modestly below the bottom end of the prior guidance range of 2.8-3.0 Bfbm as slowing demand has offset an improvement in transportation.
+SYP Shipments (MN lfbm) 3,000 - 3,200 2,649 Gain from capital program and execute on investments, including new Angelina mill production.
 N.A.
-OSB Shipments (MMsf 3/8") 5,900 - 6,200 5,674 Reducing original guidance on persisting transportation challenges and signs of near-term product demand slowing.
-Europe OSB Shipments (MMsf 3/8") 1,000 - 1,200 1,010 Reducing original guidance on signs of near-term product demand slowing.
-Capital Expenditures (M) \$500 - \$600 \$401 Given rate of capital spending to-date, largely due to supply chain constraints, expecting to be closer to the bottom end of the range.
-Fiber \longleftrightarrow • Given the recent decline in lumber/OSB prices, relatively elevated Costs Transportation • 1 fiber costs in Q2 2022 are expected to moderate later in the year.
-COSIS Labour 1 1 Inflationary pressures within supply chains, including logistics, labour Resin • • and chemicals, are expected to persist near-term.
+OSB Shipments s (MMsf 3/8") 5,900 - 6,200 5,674 Transportation challenges improved in Q3 and into early Q4.
+Europe OSB Shipme ents (MMsf 3/8") 1,000 - 1,200 1,010 Projecting to be at the bottom-end of the prior guidance range given continued evidence of slowing demand.
+Capital Expenditures (M) ~\$450 \$401 Lowering guidance given rate of capital spending to-date and expectations that some capital spending will carry into 2023.
+Fiber 1 Canada stumpage expected to decline given recent decrease in Casta Transportation 1 1 lumber prices, though seeing some regions of higher log costs in U.S. south.
+Costs Labour † Inflationary prossures within supply chains, including logistics, labour Resin † 1 Inflationary pressures within supply chains, including logistics, labour, chemicals and energy, are expected to persist near-term.